IMPORTANT MESSAGE: Coronavirus (COVID-19) - Compliance Arrangements

 9am – 12pm (Face to Face)

-Any agent who successfully completes the course will be issued with a statement of completion, which shows the number of CPD hours earned – and compulsory subjects completed.
+Any agent who successfully completes the course topics will be issued with a written notice, demonstrating completion of the compulsory topic including their personal details and information about the training undertaken.

 $149.00 AUD (Correspondence)